Cookie Cutter Astrophysics: Beginning CCD Photometry

 - Obtain digital images using a local telescope system with CCD detector.
 Local amateur astronomers often have telescopes and CCDs that could be used to obtain some images.
 It may be possible to arrange a demonstration of the equipment and to obtain some images.
 Local universities or colleges may also have astronomy programs and may be willing to provide demonstrations and images.

 - Analyze astronomical images to determine magnitudes for variable sources.
-University researchers and research organizations may have image data that learners could learn to reduce and analyze.
-Some organizations, such as the GTN, maintain image archives of variable objects that could be analyzed as learner projects.
+University researchers and research organizations may have image data that students could learn to reduce and analyze.
+Some organizations, such as the GTN, maintain image archives of variable objects that could be analyzed as student projects.

-Visually impaired learners could touch the star model and describe what they feel.
+Visually impaired students could touch the star model and describe what they feel.